-What are Cognitive Tests?
+What Are Cognitive Tests?

 Cognitive tests can be performed on both humans and animals.
 These tests are conducted in order to assess cognitive abilities.
 While the types of tests administered to humans and animals differ, the point of all cognitive tests is to further study the psychology and philosophy of the mind.
 Many of these tests used today are derived from the work of Sir Francis Galton.